mtlynch/mtlynch.io/_posts/2019-06-14-status-updates-to-nobody.md

 At my last job, status meetings with my manager were outstandingly efficient.
 He never asked me to list off everything I did since our last meeting.
 Instead, we jumped right to the meaty discussions that required an in-person back-and-forth: career growth, team development, difficult technical problems.

 How did my manager have the right context to let me skip to the important stuff?
-He read my snippets.
+He read my Snippets.

-# What are snippets?
+# What are Snippets?

 Snippets is the name of an internal tool at Google for sharing status with your teammates.
 It's just a text field where you write down your accomplishments for the week.
 At the beginning of the following week, your manager and teammates receive your Snippet in a weekly email digest.